How Our Corporate Meditation Programs Produce Results

-Meditation House teaches mindfulness meditation to employees.
-Since the outbreak of the Coronaviris pandemic, we have shifted our business model from an in-house teaching company to a virtual teaching company.
-We are now offering Zoom Meditation classes.
+Meditation House teaches corporate meditation programs and mindfulness classes to employees.
+Since the outbreak of the Coronavirus pandemic, we have shifted our business model from an in-house teaching company to a virtual teaching company utilizing Zoom.
+We are teaching online meditation for workplaces.
+All of our classes and mindfulness programs for corporations are taught via Zoom.
 Our virtual Meditation & Mindfulness classes are offered to organizations for their employees that work from home or other remote locations.

 Our current list of classes and programs include: